 "One of the very best pieces of propaganda literature we have."
 (The Worker.
-New York) "One of the best campaign pamphlets ever printed" (The Toller, Terre Haute, Ind.)
-Another good propaganda samphlet by the same author HANFORD'S REPLY TO HAVEMEYER With Which to mainted
+New York) "One of the best campaign pamphlets ever printed" (The Toiler, Terre Haute, Ind.)
+Another good propaganda pamphlet by the same author ther good propaganda pamphlet by the same author HANFORD'S REPLY TO HAVEMEYER